Transit-Lab/APIDocumentation/source/includes/_orders.md

 2006 | purchaseOrder must be alphanumeric only.
 2007 | purchaseOrder must be less than 11 characters.
 2008 | product XXX Qty XXX must be a factor of XXX.
 2009 | shipTo State must be 2 letters.
-Quebec = QC.
-2010 | shipTo Country must be CA.
+2010 | shipTo Country must be CA or US.
 2101 | purchaseOrder is required.
 2102 | shipTo LanguageNo is required.
 2103 | shipTo Name is required.